lawrennd/old_talks/_uq/includes/mountain-car-simulation.md

 $$
 \slides{* Reward is computed as 100 for target, minus squared sum of actions}

 \notes{In this section, we directly use Bayesian optimization to solve this problem.
-We will use [EmuKit](https://emukit.github.io) so we first define the objective function:}
+We will use [EmuKit](https://emukit.github.io) so we first define the objective function.}

 \downloadcode{mountain_car}

-\setupcode{import mountain_car as mc}
+\setupcode{import mountain_car as mc
+import numpy as np}

 \helpercode{def target_function(X):
 	"""Run the Mountain Car simulaton for each set of controller parameters in the matrix."""